 Police should detain each driver just long enough to ask a few brief questions and to look for signs of impairment, such as slurred speech, an odor of alcohol, and glassy, bloodshot eyes.
 If the driver shows no sign of impairment, he or she should be permitted to drive away without delay.

 Drivers who show signs of impairment should be sent to a separate area for a field sobriety test.
 At that point, any further investigation must be based on probable cause, and general principles of detention and arrest apply.

-Advance notice of the roadblock should be provided to the public through the media, although police aren’t required to disclose the specific location.
+Advance notice of the roadblock should be provided to the public through the media, and police should disclose the specific location.
 Public announcements are designed to increase the deterrent effect of the checkpoint and reduce the intrusiveness on individual motorists.
 Announcements also serve to legitimize the roadblock in the minds of drivers.